-General Math III is designed as a yearlong course of study developed for those students needing additional reinforcement of basic algebra and geometry concepts.
+Consumer Math is designed as a yearlong course of study developed for those students needing additional reinforcement of general mathematics topics (such as arithmetic using rational numbers, measurement, ratio and proportion, and basic statistics) and apply these skills to consumer problems and situations.
+Applications typically include budgeting, taxation, credit, banking services, insurance, buying and selling products and services, home and/or car ownership and rental, managing personal income, and investment.
 Special attention is given to the individual needs of students with an emphasis on increasing student skills in problem solving and real life applications.
+This course satisfies the financial literacy graduation requirement.